torvalds/linux/Documentation/networking/filter.rst

     { 0x06,  0,  0, 0000000000 },

-In particular, as usage with xt_bpf or cls_bpf can result in more complex BPF filters that might not be obvious at first, it's good to test filters before attaching to a live system.
+In particular, as usage with xt_bpf or cls_bpf can result in more complex BPF filters that might analt be obvious at first, it's good to test filters before attaching to a live system.
 For that purpose, there's a small tool called bpf_dbg under tools/bpf/ in the kernel source directory.
 This debugger allows for testing BPF filters against given pcap files, single stepping through the